Read Part 1 here.

 Indian cultural norms, folk-ways, and practices are obvious when Ganesh’s body is taken to the graveyard to be cremated.
 As per custom, only men are allowed to attend the cremation ceremony.

 Suresh Kumar N Vellymalay and Sivarajan Ponniah (2019) explain this practice clearly and in detail.
 Mahendran has managed to portray the cultural elements clearly in his short story.
-(To be continued)
+(Read Part 2 here)